xenyo/layout_paragraphs/README.md

 - Choose “Layout Paragraphs” as the field formatter for the desired paragraph reference field under “Manage display”.
 - That’s it.
 Start creating (or editing) content to see the module in action.

+### Layout Paragraphs vs Layout Builder

+Layout Paragraphs provides an effortless drag-and-drop editing experience for writers, editors, and marketers.
+It has been designed from the ground up to meet the needs of people who work with content.
+Unlike Layout Builder in Drupal core, Layout Paragraphs  is not a site building tool.
+Rather, Layout Paragraphs is an authoring tool.
+(Also note that Layout Paragraphs is compatible with Layout Builder, meaning both can be installed and used on the same site.)

+#### Key Differences between Layout Paragraphs and Layout Builder

+- Layout Paragraphs works with Paragraphs, not Blocks.
+- Layout Paragraphs is built on Drupal’s field system.
+Configuring Layout Paragraphs is as easy as configuring an entity reference field (aka Paragraphs field).
+- Layout Paragraphs supports quickly toggling between different layouts within a given section, without having to delete the section.
+- Layout Paragraphs supports nested layouts.
+- Layout Paragraphs provides a “What You See Is What You Get” authoring experience, especially when configured to use the “Layout Paragraphs Builder” field formatter.
+- Because Layout Paragraphs works with entity reference fields, it is extremely flexible and offers a broad range of applications.
+- Layout Paragraphs is by design much simpler than Layout Builder, focused entirely on the content entry – or authoring – experience.
+- Layout Paragraphs does not support creating templates, site-wide defaults, or default layouts for content types.
+For these and other site-building needs, Layout Builder is a more appropriate solution.

 ### Maintainers
 - Creator: [Justin Toupin (justin2pin)](https://www.drupal.org/u/justin2pin)
 - [Italo Mairo (itamair)](https://www.drupal.org/u/itamair)